warkruid/one-click-hugo-cms/content/en/posts/OpenAI And Language Learning.md

 ```

-I now use this script to generate daily pieces of text in italian an latin to read during my commute to and from work.

-I run it under termux (link needed) on my Android telephone.

-## Results

-This script ticks all the following boxes for me.
- * Interesting text to read?
-Check
- * In a language I'm learning?
-Check
- * On a level I can manage?
-Check
- * Usable on a phone?
-Check
- * During an otherwise boring an nonproductive time?
-Check

 # Running the code

 ## OpenAI account
-To use this with OpenAI, I recommend you get a "pay as you go" account.
+To use this with OpenAI, I recommend you get a ["pay as you go"](https://lifehacker.com/openai-s-pay-as-you-go-is-the-best-way-to-use-chatgpt-1850318349) account.
 It is the cheapest way to use OpenAI for personal use.
 Don't forget to lower the monthly limit from 120 dollars to say 5 dollars.
 That way you limit the damage from possible runaway programs.

 ## Setup
 Generate an openAI api key and store it in the file .env in the same directory as the python file.

 ```
 OPEN_AI_KEY="youopenaikeyhere"
 ```

 If you use git, don't forget to add the .env file to the .gitignore file.

 ## Caveats